MRChemSoft/nmqc-2025/content/registration.md

 IMPORTANT: If you plan to give a presentation (invited talk, contributed talk or poster), please give a tentative title when you register.
 The abstract should be sent to [Luca Frediani](mailto:[luca.frediani@uit.no]) in PDF format, following the provided <a href="firstname-lastname.docx" download="firstname-lastname.docx" class="btn">Word</a> or <a href="firstname-lastname.tex" download="firstname-lastname.tex" class="btn">LaTeX</a>.

-Registration and payment of the registration fee must be completed by April 30th, 2025.
+Registration and payment of the registration fee must be completed by May 15th, 2025.